namespace-ee/react-calendar-timeline/README.md

 ## onBoundsChange(canvasTimeStart, canvasTimeEnd)

 Called when the bounds in the calendar's canvas change.
 Use it for example to load new data to display. (see "Behind the scenes" below). `canvasTimeStart` and `canvasTimeEnd` are unix timestamps in milliseconds.

+## hideHorizontalLines

+Boolean to hide or show HorizontalLines. `true` by default.
+Hiding the horizontalLines will have a good impact on performance.

 ## itemRenderer